BullneckedPete/Economics/README.md

-# Economics
+# Econometrics

-Time series analysis with macroeconomic data
+Some time series analysis with macroeconomic data.